• Skip to primary navigation

 Guanacaste Airport Car Rentals

-We have a partnership with Adobe Rent a Car who has an office two minutes away from Guanacaste Airport to give discounts and lots of extra benefits (free cooler, free SIM card, free surf racks, etc.).
-You can check out our Costa Rica car rental discount here.
+We have a partnership with Adobe Rent a Car who has an office ten minutes away (8.2 km or 5 miles) from Guanacaste Airport.
+We offer dive discounts and lots of extra benefits (free cooler, free SIM card, free surf racks, etc.).

 Guanacaste Airport Hotels